Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 We use [Tox](https://tox.wiki/en/latest/), which you will need to install globally (e.g. using [`pipx`](https://pypa.github.io/pipx/)).

 * Run Python tests: `tox -e py`
+* Build `example_docs/` with the new Furo "Qiskit" theme:
+  1. `tox -e qiskit`
+  2. Open up `example_docs/docs/_qiskit_build/index.html` in your browser
-* Build `example_docs/`:
+* Build `example_docs/` with the legacy Pytorch theme:
-  1. `tox -e docs`
+  1. `tox -e pytorch`
-  2. Open up `example_docs/docs/_build/html/index.html` in your browser
+  2. Open up `example_docs/docs/_pytorch_build/index.html` in your browser
 * Build `docs_guide`:
   1. `tox -e docs-guide`
   2. Open up `docs_guide/_build/html/index.html` in your browser.
 * Run doctests for the docs guide: `tox -e doctest`

 Sometimes Sphinx's caching can get in a bad state.
-First, try running `tox -e docs-clean`, which will remove Sphinx's cache.
-If you are still having issues, try adding `-r` your command, e.g. `tox -e docs -r`. `-r` tells Tox to reinstall the dependencies.
+First, try running `tox -e clean`, which will remove Sphinx's cache.
+If you are still having issues, try adding `-r` your command, e.g. `tox -e qiskit -r`. `-r` tells Tox to reinstall the dependencies.

-We migrated the theme from Pytorch to Furo in qiskit-sphinx-theme 1.13 (see https://github.com/Qiskit/qiskit_sphinx_theme/issues/232).
-Pytorch will be removed in 2.0.
-To build the legacy Pytorch theme, use `THEME=qiskit_sphinx_theme` in front of the command, e.g. `THEME=qiskit_sphinx_theme tox -e docs`.

 ------
 ## Visual regression testing